pkarcsi55/-Smart-Electroscope/Real-time Visualizer App.md

 ---

-> The project source is available in `.aia` format in this repository.
+> The project source is available in `.aia` format in this repository (https://github.com/pkarcsi55/-Smart-Qmeter/blob/main/Qmeter.aia).
 Suitable for modification and extension in MIT App Inventor.